ohshitgorillas/qmk_userspace/layouts/planck_1x2uR/ohshitgorillas/review.md

 One gripe I will bring up is that the board has "eaten" a fair number of switches, meaning they never came off the plate in one piece.
 They were in so tight that the switch housings came apart rather than just come loose.
 At one point, attempting to remove a single switch resulted in the plate and PCB separating entirely, with every other switch being yanked out of their hotswap sockets and pulled up with the plate in the process.
 What the honest to god fuck??
 Two thumbs down there.
 Get your shit together, Drop.

 I tried both the POM and steel plates before settling on BSUN Maple Sugar switches on the steel plate.
 I used Drop's Jasmin MT3 Ortho keycaps with a green case.
-The result is decently attractive.
+The result is decently attractive and a reasonably good typing experience—and that's coming from someone who's already quite picky.
+It's not going to blow anyone's mind, but even if you're a bit of a snob like me, it (barely) passes muster.

 Now, let's dive into the meat of this review: what I loved and hated about living with the Planck.